nishantshakya/EuBI-Bridge/README.md

 └── Channel_cset-T0003.zarr
 ```

-**Note:** When using globbing, the input directory path must be enclosed in quotes as shown in the example above.
+**Note:** When using wildcards, the input directory path must be enclosed
+in quotes as shown in the example above.

 ### Handling Categorical Dimension Patterns